itsakettle/itsakettle.github.io/_posts/2025-10-04-17_software_like.md

 published: true
 tags: [curiosity]
 code:
-image_width: 50%
+image_width: 70%
 ---

 Occasionally, in everyday conversation unrelated to computers, people say “it’s a software issue, not hardware”.
 It’s an analogy we understand intuitively, but it makes me wonder what, exactly, is software?
 Does it exist organically?
-So when Sabine Hossenfelder discussed a paper about emergent behaviour in complex systems through the lens of software, I put it at the top of my reading list.
+So when Sabine Hossenfelder discussed a paper about [emergent behaviour in complex systems through the lens of software](https://arxiv.org/abs/2402.09090), I put it at the top of my reading list.
 It is rigorous, defining concepts such as “software like” in terms of causally closed epsilon machines, but I am more interested in growing my intuition of the core concept.

 ## What is Software
 The example given is when we assign a variable ‘x=1’, or whatever, which updates the state of the software.
 At a lower level the state of the underlying hardware is also updated to reflect the assignment.
 A key feature of software is that it is agnostic to how the hardware implements its state.